whitestryder-labs/simple-inventory-app/backend/inventory-web-api/README.md

 Buy an item from the inventory |POS | /api/inventory-item/{refId}/purchase | Yes | No |
 Update the inventory item with refId={refId} |PUT| /api/inventory-item/{refId} | Yes | Yes |

+2. Test Data
+   - To support out-of-the-box demos the service comes with 3 sample users built-in:
+     - sbrooke/password
+     - amagi/password
+     - admin/admin
+   - Also, the service is populated with 4 inventory items

 #### 5. How to setup development in Eclipse
 1. Install "Buildship Gradle Integration for Eclipse" from Eclipse Marketplace